 Communicate what you have found to an audience in the form of a report, a presentation or an annotated visual display (AVD).

 Stage 5: Reflecting and responding

 Think about your fieldwork findings and reflect on ways to improve your investigation process.
 Finally, decide on a course of action, if this is appropriate.

-A fieldwork example: Gumtree College litter investigation
+A fieldwork example: Westside Park investigation